tksx1227/ft_dprintf/README.md

-# ft_printf
+# ft_dprintf
-It is library that contains ft_printf, a function that will mimic the original printf.
+It is library that contains ft_dprintf, a function that will mimic the original dprintf.

 Place libft in the root directory and use it.

 [![tksx1227/libft - GitHub](https://gh-card.dev/repos/tksx1227/libft.svg?fullname=)](https://github.com/tksx1227/libft)

 ## Description
-ft_printf interprets the following format rules.
+ft_dprintf interprets the following format rules.

 `%[flags][minimum field width].[precision][conversion specifier]`